A credit score is simply a three-digit number.

 Their impact will become evident only after your creditors start reporting them.

-When it comes to credit score, some factors become very important, your bills payment history and previous credit history are typically very important.
+When it comes to credit score, some factors become very important, your bill payment history and previous credit history are typically very important.

 If you are able to take care of these two factors, you will have taken care of the better part of your credit score problem.
 The following are some of the actions that you may take in order to improve your credit score.